 - expose dogs to a range of sensory and educational environments.

-Stage One of the Marlow Lagoon Dog Park Improvements will include:
+Stage One of the Marlow Lagoon Dog Park Improvements will include (see Stage 1 Plan commencing April 2021 in images below):

-• A dedicated space provision for small dogs and quiet and elderly dogs.
+A dedicated space provision for small dogs, including drinking water access;

 Future improvements to the dog park will be subject to budget, and the following elements have been supported for the future stages to the dog park: